hl7dk/kl-children/input/pagecontent/index.md

 The profiles for the reporting are restricted to allow only the information that is required to report to KL Gateway.

-**Notice that the included content is not finished.
-Especially codes and code systems are preliminary.
-The temporary codes (TempCodes) will be implemented in FK-klassifikation and in the IG kl-term.
-This will change their 'system' whenever a CodeSystem is referred.
-However, uuid codes will be preserved as stated in this guide**
+**Notice that the included content is not finished.**

 ## Overview
 The data is reported as a collection of instances.
 A report may contain instances that conforms to the profiles defined in this implementation guide.
 See figure below.

 <img alt="OverviewModel" src="./ReportStructure.png" style="float:none; display:block; margin-left:auto; margin-right:auto;" />

-In addition to being structured as a report, relationships exist between the models.
+In addition to being structured as a report, relationships exist between the profiles.
 These are illustrated in the figure below.
 Note that the resource Indicator is abstract.
-Relevant models inherit from dk-core i.e. Citizen, Observation, BasicObservation and Condition.
+Relevant profiles inherit from dk-core i.e. Citizen, Observation, BasicObservation, Condition and RelatedPerson.
 QuestionnaireResponses are reported, not Questionnaires.
 The latter represents shared knowledge between sender and receiver.

 <img alt="ClassDiagram" src="./ClassDiagram.png" style="float:none; display:block; margin-left:auto; margin-right:auto;" />

 ## Special constraints, and resulting reporting practises
 Whereas the report may seem unconstrained, each profile define constraints on attributes, datatypes and cardinalities.
 In addition, extra constraints are implemented to accommodate the rules of reporting data to The National Child Health Register, see [guidance](https://sundhedsdatastyrelsen.dk/da/rammer-og-retningslinjer/indberetning_sei/vejledninger_indberetning/bornedatabasen) and Fælleskommunal standard for forebyggende sundhedsydelser til børn og unge (FBU).
-The extra constraints are defined to ensure that the relevant mandatory observations are reported as part of reporting on certain standard encounters.
+These additional constraints are established to guarantee that all required observations are included when reporting specific standard encounters.
 Note that the constraints only apply, when the appropriate encounter-type is applied, and when Enconter.Class is ambulatory "AMB" or Home visit "HH".
 A table is presented below (Danish names for standard-visits):

 {:class="grid"}
 |Standard visit| Mandatory Observations in Report|